-City Park Grill is set inside a Victorian-era home that’s actually one of the oldest buildings in the city.
-Built in 1875, it was originally a men-only billiards club.
-It’s historically known for being a place once patronized by the iconic author Hemingway himself, so of course this had to make our list of best restaurants in Petoskey.
+City Park Grill is set inside a Victorian-era home, one of the city’s oldest buildings.
+Built-in 1875, it was originally a men-only billiards club.
+It’s historically known for being a place once patronized by the iconic author Hemingway himself, so of course, this had to make our list of best restaurants in Petoskey.

 City Park Grille is also said to be haunted, so keep your eyes out for any odd happenings or ghost sightings while inside.
 Today its claim to fame is delectable, global-inspired pub grub, and we cannot get enough.

-The Jambalaya, Sweet Chili Glazed Salmon, and the Shaved Prime Rib Sandwich are among the top tasty orders here.
+The Jambalaya, Sweet Chili Glazed Salmon, and the Shaved Prime Rib Sandwich are among the top tasty orders.
 They often host live music events, so it’s a great chance to see some local talent and get your groove on in Petoskey.
-There’s also a full bar in this old-school joint, so feel free to let loose with some libations as well.
+There’s also a full bar in this old-school joint, so feel free to let loose with some libations.

-Sage is actually set inside of the Odawa Casino, but don’t let that fool you as eating here is far from a gamble.
+Sage is set inside the Odawa Casino, but don’t let that fool you, as eating here is far from a gamble.
 They boast a very upscale atmosphere and fancy fares for the full fine dining experience.
-When we go, we love to indulge in a meal that feels super high-end like lobster or steak, as the prices tend to be pretty reasonable here.
+When we go, we love to indulge in a meal that feels super high-end, like lobster or steak, as the prices tend to be pretty reasonable here.

-Beacon Bistro is a beloved institution of the area that boasts some of the best dining room views.
+Beacon Bistro is a beloved institution in the area that boasts some of the best dining room views.
 We especially love to go for the stunning sunset vistas.
-The outdoor deck seating and window-filled interior look out over the sparkling Michigan waters, perfect for enjoy Michigan in the fall.
+The outdoor deck seating and window-filled interior look out over the sparkling Michigan waters, perfect for enjoying Michigan in the fall.
 What could be a more beautiful backdrop for a bite and a beverage?

 The menu is small, but each dish is thoughtfully prepared and plated beautifully.
-The Cacio e Pepe, which is made with squid ink pasta, is super delicious, and every mouthful of the Veal Osso Bucco is worth savoring.
-Treat yourself to a starter as well, like aptly named the Butter of the Gods, smoked bone marrow, gremolata, and crostini.
+The Cacio e Pepe, made with squid ink pasta, is super delicious, and every mouthful of the Veal Osso Bucco is worth savoring.
+Treat yourself to a starter, like the aptly named the Butter of the Gods, smoked bone marrow, gremolata, and crostini.

 Pour Kitchen and Bar